Where is Florianopolis

 Arriving in Florianopolis from

-the U.S. is simple – a connection is made in
+the U.S. or Europe is quite simple – a connection is made in

-Paulo with a second leg available directly to Florianopolis.
+São Paulo's international airport (code: GRU) with a second leg available directly to Florianopolis' own international airport (code: FLN).

 There are direct flights to São Paulo from